JaylenGarner/RoamBnB/README.md

         "city": "City is required",
         "state": "State is required",
         "country": "Country is required",
-        "lat": "Latitude is not valid",
-        "lng": "Longitude is not valid",
         "name": "Name must be less than 50 characters", "description": "Description is required",
         "price": "Price per day is required"